-The following is a list of open staff positions at the Wisconsin ADRC.
+The following open staff positions are located within the Wisconsin ADRC and its campus partners.

 Alzheimer's Disease Research Center (ADRC) Veteran Recruitment Coordinator

 This position will serve as a program ambassador and research advocate with the UW Alzheimer's Disease Research Center (ADRC), with the goal of empowering and encouraging Veterans to engage in dementia research, and working with researchers to ensure that research study visits and processes are sensitive to Veteran experiences and needs.
 Military Veterans have unique risk factors that increase their risk of developing dementia, and access to unique resources through the VA healthcare system.
 This position will work with local UW and VA colleagues, as well as National Institute on Aging (NIA) and VA leadership and ADRC Veteran recruitment coordinators from other institutions across the US, to support veterans and researchers in furthering research into Alzheimer’s and other dementias.

 This position will serve as a program ambassador and research advocate with the Gleason Research Lab, with the goal of empowering and encouraging persons from underrepresented communities (especially Native Americans / American Indians) to engage in Alzheimer's Disease research, in addition to helping the lab ensure that research study visits and processes are culturally sensitive.
 The focus of the position will be in the Oneida, WI community where the program has an established and growing presence.